Birth rate

-The birth rate for a given period is the total number of live human births per 1,000 population divided by the length of the period in years.
-The number of live births is normally taken from a universal registration system for births; population counts from a census, and estimation through specialized demographic techniques.
+Birth rate, also known as natality and the crude birth rate, is the total number of live human births per 1,000 population for a given period divided by the length of the period in years.
+The number of live births is normally taken from a universal registration system for births; population counts from a census.
 The birth rate (along with mortality and migration rates) is used to calculate population growth.
 The estimated average population may be taken as the mid-year population.

-Natality is another term used interchangeably with 'birth rate'.

 When the crude death rate is subtracted from the crude birth rate (CBR), the result is the rate of natural increase (RNI).
 This is equal to the rate of population change (excluding migration).

 The total (crude) birth rate (which includes all births)—typically indicated as births per 1,000 population—is distinguished from a set of age-specific rates (the number of births per 1,000 persons, or more usually 1,000 females, in each age group).
-The first known use of the term "birth rate" in English was in 1859.
+The first known use of the term "birth rate" in English was in 1856.

-The average global birth rate was 18.1 births per 1,000 total population in 2021.
-The death rate was 7.7 per 1,000.
-The RNI was thus 1.6 percent.
+The average global birth rate was 17 births per 1,000 total population in 2024.
+The death rate was 7.9 per 1,000.
+The RNI was thus 0.91 percent.

-In 2012 the average global birth rate was 19.611 according to the World Bank and 19.15 births per 1,000 total population according to the CIA, compared to 20.09 per 1,000 total population in 2007.
+In 2012, the average global birth rate was 19.611 per 1,000 according to the World Bank and 19.15 births per 1,000 total population according to the CIA, compared to 20.09 per 1,000 total population in 2007.
+Birth rates ranging from 10 to 20 births per 1,000 are considered low, while rates from 40 to 50 births per 1,000 are considered high.

-The 2021 average of 18.1 births per 1,000 total population equates to approximately 4.3 births per second or about 259 births per minute for the world.
+The 2024 average of 17 births per 1,000 total population equates to approximately 4.3 births per second or about 260 births per minute for the world.
+On average, two people in the world die every second or about 121 per minute.